mimic-sussex/sema/assets/tutorial/04-language-design/01-introduction/index.md

 **What do you need to change?**

-On the second part of the exercise, we are going to create a new language by tweak the default one.
+On the second part of the exercise, we are going to create a new language by tweaking the default one.

 Copy and replace lines 9 and 10 on the grammar editor with this code: